 HOW SHOULD I SUBMIT MY APPLICATION?

-Submit the complete written application, including all of the required attachments, by 31 May of the relevant year either electronically (as a PDF file) via email to firstname.lastname@example.org, or by post or delivering it personally to the Experientia Foundation’s address.
+Submit the complete written application, including all of the required attachments, by 15 March of the relevant year electronically (as a PDF file) via email to firstname.lastname@example.org.
 You will receive an email from us confirming receipt of your application and we will confirm receipt of recommendation letters of your referees, too.

 HOW WILL MY APPLICATION BE ASSESSED?